-Learn How to Replace your Hot Felt Roof using our step by step guide.
+Learn how to install a flat roof felting System using our step by step guide.
 This guide talks about 3 layer hot felt systems for domestic installations only.
 If works are to be carried out on site or on industrial projects, then you will need advice from a site manager for relevant credentials and training before work is carried out.
 You must take health and safety very seriously when installing hot felt roofing systems.
 Ensure your wear Personal Protection Equipment (PPE) at all times, and ensure you have someone help you.

 Safety Wear Required